-Starting with the end user, they should work out what would make the learning experience easier.
-This starts with understanding of how people learn, what do they need to learn, what are their frustrations, and taking into consideration the context of the audience.
+Starting with the end-user, they should work out what would make the learning experience easier.
+This starts with an understanding of how people learn, what do they need to learn, what are their frustrations, and taking into consideration the context of the audience.
 Are they never at their desk?
 Don't create a desktop-based course!

 Don’t let this design process be theoretical.
 One key to this type of design thinking is to test prototypes out on a diverse group of target users.
 Watch them as they interact with the prototyped design, and observe what works and what doesn’t.
 Find out what they like, and what they find confusing.
 Boldly test out creative and innovative techniques in a non-threatening environment, before committing time and resources to full development.

 Both formal and informal surveying lets us know what our learners (and managers) are looking for and what’s important to them.
 These needs are what we must build our courses around.
 If it seems that there are two or more distinct groups within your audience, it can make sense to create several versions of your content.
 Each one can be focused on a slightly different need or concern to ensure you get relevant content for everyone.

 The future of learning and development holds many unknowns.
 But one thing is for certain: there is no going back to the way things were.
 To stay relevant, Modern Instructional Designers must advance their design solutions to keep pace with the dynamically evolving world of learning.